Improving Cheap Takeout

 - Heat the pork fat over medium heat, then add chopped garlic and saute for a couple of minutes until the garlic starts to turn golden.

-- Add 4 Tbsp of the pork juice (don’t throw out the rest yet), honey, soy sauce, oyster sauce and white pepper.
+- Add 4 tablespoon of the pork juice (don't throw out the rest yet), honey, soy sauce, oyster sauce and white pepper.
 Simmer for about 3-5 minutes or until the sauce has thickened into a thin, syrupy consistency.
 Set aside.